Resources

 Our guide on how to plan a funeral.
 A funeral is an opportunity to create a special tribute to your loved one and whilst painful, can also be memorable and a positive experience.

-Protecting Against Identity Fraud
+Protecting Against Identity Fraud - What to do When Someone Dies

-Government Advice When Someone Dies
+Government Advice - What to do When Someone Dies

-There’s a lot of Government advice to help and support you when someone dies.
+Do you need to know what to do when someone dies?
+There’s a lot of Government advice to help and support you during this difficult time.
 This article explains more.

-Funeral Etiquette in Different Faiths
+Funeral Etiquette - in Different Faiths

-If you are attending the funeral of a someone of a different faith you can get advice here on, for example, what to expect, how to pay your respects, how to send condolences and what to wear to the funeral.
+If you are attending the funeral of someone of a different faith you can get advice here on, for example, what to expect, how to pay your respects, how to send condolences and what to wear to the funeral.

-Five Tips for Supporting a Grieving Young Person
+Five Tips for Supporting - a Grieving Young Person

 Here are five tips for supporting young people who are bereaved.